ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

 #### MlPlayerManager Component

-This component provides high level gameplay management for each player.
+This component provides high level game-play management for each player.
 Alongside some third person camera information, this manager stores weapon slots, player statistics such as health, team identity (human player or opponent), and damage and animation handling.

 ![MLPlayerManagerComponent](images/ml-player-manager-component.png "Figure 5.
 The MLPlayerManager component on the ML-NPC game object.")